 There is no shortage of where we allow ourselves to settle for less than we really want.
 Unfortunately, a lot of times we haven’t paused long enough to even know what that is.

-Click the video below to get the quick breakdown all about The Drive Thru Life (and how to break the cycle).
+Click the video below to get a quick breakdown all about The Drive-Thru Life (and how to break the cycle).